 According to the Sydney Morning Herald about 15,000 people have chosen to store their babies’ cord blood.
 How much does the storage cost?
 It could be as high as Australia $4000.

-Melbourne Stem Cell Treatment Center (published 08 August 2010): In the future, Melbourne in Australia will be an international center of stem cell therapy if, and this is a big if, the research centers in the city such as the Bernard O’Brien Institute of Microsurgery, Monash University, and Monash Medical Centre will succeed in their current stem cell-related endeavors.
+Melbourne Stem Cell Treatment Center (published 08 August 2010): In the future, Melbourne will be an international center of stem cell therapy if, and this is a big if, the research centers in the city such as the Bernard O’Brien Institute of Microsurgery, Monash University, and Monash Medical Centre will succeed in their current stem cell-related endeavors.

 According to an intriguing report by the Herald Sun, Melbourne’s research institutions are “bringing tailor-made body parts closer to reality.
 Made-to-order bones, heart tissue and breasts, as well as restoration of fetal kidneys and lungs, are all being touted by research centres as real possibilities.”